david188888/david188888/README.md

 <div align="center">

-> *"Bridging the gap between theoretical AI models and practical applications through innovative multimodal approaches."*
+> *"Think more and use your code to change the world"*

 </div>